neoforged/Documentation/docs/datagen/server/datapackregistries.md

 ---
 sidebar_position: 6
-title: Datapack Registry Object Generation
 ---

+# Datapack Registry Object Generation

 Datapack registry objects can be generated for a mod by constructing a new `DatapackBuiltinEntriesProvider` and providing a `RegistrySetBuilder` with the new objects to register.
 The provider must be [added][datagen] to the `DataGenerator`.